-- 1. The base catalog for TICv8 is now the Gaia DR2 catalog.
-This differs from the previous versions of the TIC, which were based on 2MASS.
-2MASS and Gaia DR2 objects were matched using the Gaia- provided 2MASS-to-Gaia look-up table (tmass_best_neighbour).
-All 2MASS objects retained their original TICv7 TIC-ID.
-All Gaia objects not found in 2MASS, or earlier versions of the TIC, were given new TIC-IDs. - Stars identified in 2MASS as a single source, but identified in Gaia as multiple sources, are identified with the disposition = SPLIT (column 86).
-In this case, the 2MASS object remains in the TIC with the original TIC-ID, and two or more new sources have been added to the TIC with new TIC-IDs.
-In these cases, the new TIC objects will have the TIC-ID of the original object in the duplicate_id column (column 87). - 3.
-Stars are selected to be in the CTL if they meet the following requirements: Tmag < 13 (column 61), the Gaia quality flag is set to 1 (column 112), the star has a dwarf-like radius (the star's radius is smaller than the line in figure 10 of the full documentation), and the star's placement on the absolute Gmag (based on column 59) vs. gaiabp (column 108) gaiarp (column 110) color-magnitude diagram suggests the star is not a white dwarf.
-Please see section 3.1 of the full documentation for more details. - 4.
-There is no longer a specially curated 'Bright Star' list, and as a result, stars no longer have their priorities set to be 1 if their TESS magnitude is brighter than Tmag = 6 (column 61).
-Thus 'Bright stars' are no longer automatically added to the CTL. - 5.
+- 1. Stars are selected to be in the CTL if they meet the following requirements: Tmag < 13 (column 61), the Gaia quality flag is set to 1 (column 112), the star has a dwarf-like radius (the star's radius is smaller than the line in figure 10 of the full documentation), and the star's placement on the absolute Gmag (based on column 59) vs. gaiabp (column 108) gaiarp (column 110) color-magnitude diagram suggests the star is not a white dwarf.
+Please see section 3.1 of the Stassun et al. (2019) for more details. - 2.
+There is no longer a specially curated 'Bright Star' list, since there is now a separate brighter star CTL.
+As a result, stars no longer have their priorities set to be 1 if their TESS magnitude is brighter than Tmag = 6 (column 61).
+Thus 'Bright stars' are no longer automatically added to the exoCTL. - 3.
 There is no longer a specially curated 'Known-Planets' list.
 The stellar parameters for such objects in existing catalogs were found to be too inhomogeneous to properly calculate a priority.
-Thus 'Known planets are no longer automatically added to the CTL. - 6.
+Thus known planet hosts are no longer automatically added to the CTL. - 4.
 CTL stars with calculated masses and radii that result in an unphysical value of log(g) > 5 (column 67) have had their CTL priorities set to 0.
 This was done to avoid prioritizing stars that may have poorly measured effective temperatures (column 65), extinction values (column 82), and/or parallaxes (column 22), but that still pass the quality assurance cuts.
-Stars in specially curated lists have been excluded from this criterion.
+Stars in specially curated lists have been excluded from this criterion. - 5.
+Stars in the CTL have their priorities (column 88) multiplied by a factor of 0.1 if they are within 10 degrees of the Galactic plane (column 26).
+This was done to avoid prioritizing stars for two-minute cadence, which may be affected by large amounts of extinction.
+This is a change from the previous version of the TIC that de-boosted priorities if |b| < 15 degrees. - 6.
+The only stars from the specially curated cool dwarf list which are included in CTLv8.01 are those with T<16.
+This was done to limit the size of CTLv8.01 to less than 10 million stars.
+Future versions of the CTL may include fainter cool dwarf stars.